Class Attendance Policies & Retaking Courses

 Attendance Policy:

 Attendance is a critical component of your learning experience, as the entire class benefits from the perspectives of others.
-Moreover, learning through active engagement in classroom discussions is an essential part of the MBA learning experience.
+Moreover, learning through active engagement in classroom discussions is an essential part of the OYM learning experience.
 Students are expected to attend all class sessions, arrive on time, stay the duration, and engage actively.

-Two absences for a core course with 12 meetings will be excused with no deduction of points; thereafter, missing any one class session will result in a deduction of 1% from your overall point total grade.
+Two absences for a course with 12 meetings will be excused with no deduction of points; thereafter, missing any one class session will result in a deduction of 1% from your overall point total grade.
 There is no distinction between excused and unexcused absences.
 Note that individual instructors may assign additional grades for class participation.
-Moreover, after 6 absences (for a core course with 12 meetings), the highest possible grade you can achieve is an LP.
+Moreover, after 6 absences (for a course with 12 meetings), the highest possible grade you can achieve is an LP.
 Based on the cadence of the class or its content, individual instructors may have a stricter or more punitive attendance policy.
 Please check your syllabus carefully to understand the attendance policy for each class.
 Consistent lack of attendance may jeopardize your ability to pass the class altogether.

 Students with disability related needs should establish accommodations through SSD as soon as possible and connect with faculty proactively regarding implementation.
-While it’s understandable and expected that you will need to make personal and professional tradeoffs as you navigate your MBA experience, reporting absences and making up for missed materials are your responsibility.
+While it’s understandable and expected that you will need to make personal and professional tradeoffs as you navigate your OYM experience, reporting absences and making up for missed materials are your responsibility.
 If there are extenuating circumstances that may cause an inordinate number of absences, please contact your faculty member and your Graduate Academic Advisor proactively.

 Retaking Courses: